approov/quickstart-python-flask-token-check/servers/shapes-api/docs/approov-shapes-api-server.md

 **Request Overview:**

-In Postman we performed 2 requests with, where the first one was successful while the second request failed with a `401` response.
+In Postman we performed 2 requests with correctly signed Approov tokens, where the first one was successful while the second request failed with a `401` response.
 This was because the token in the second request as already expired as we can see by the log messages in the shell view.
 A token expires when the timestamp contained in the payload claim `exp` is in the past.

 **Let's see the same request with Approov disabled**